Incoterms Defined: What does EXW, FCA, FOB, DAP, DAT, DDP, CPT, CIP, CIF, CFR, or FAS Mean?

 CIP - Carriage and Insurance paid to

 It is effectively the same as CPT, except that the seller is required to obtain insurance for the goods during transit.
 CIP also covers all modes of transportation, while CIF is specifically for sea freight.
-We should note that CIP and CIF are the only ways risk and insurance differ.
+We should note that CIP and CIF are the only ways in which risk and insurance differ.
 Once the goods are unloaded at the export port, the seller assumes the insurance cost but not the risk until the goods are unloaded at the import port.

 DAT - Delivered at Terminal